 In 1849, Theodore took his remaining family members to Utah with the Silas Richards Company.
 He lived for a time in Salt Lake City, where his only remaining wife, Mary Clift, died after giving birth.
 He then married his fifth and final wife, Ruth Jane Giles on June 18, 1850.

 In 1851, Theodore took his family to help build a Mormon colony in San Bernardino, California.
 He served in several leadership positions during his time there, including school commissioner, city treasurer, and president of the San Bernardino high council.
 In 1857, Church leaders called the San Bernardino Saints back to Utah.

-In the last few years of Theodore’s life, he and his more prominent son-in-law, apostle Amasa M. Lyman, became involved with the Godbeite movement.
+In the last two years of Theodore’s life, he and his more prominent son-in-law, apostle Amasa M. Lyman, became involved with the Godbeite movement.
 This group, fueled primarily by British converts, embraced spiritualism and was critical of Brigham Young’s economic policies.
 Because of that participation, Theodore was excommunicated on June 14, 1870, for apostasy.

 Other Biographical Resources

 - Theodore’s autobiography: Theodore’s life sketch written in his own words at the end of his mission in 1840.

 - Theodore Turley: A Biography by Richard E. Turley, Jr.: Begun in 1995, this continuing series of newsletter articles by Richard E. Turley, Jr., will form the basis for an official biography of Theodore Turley.